rohitmurali8/sync_and_fuse_multi_sensor_data/README.md

-# Data Synchronizer for ROS2
+# Multi Sensor data Synchronizer and Lidar Camera fusion using ROS2

 This repository contains a **Data Synchronizer** designed for ROS2 that synchronizes and saves data from multiple sources such as camera images, LiDAR point clouds, and IMU data.
 The synchronized data is saved in structured directories, making it easy for further processing and analysis.
-The package can be used to collect data from multiple sensors, and it provides a simple and flexible solution for data logging.
+The package is used to extract data collected from multiple sensors and stored inside a ROS2 bag.
+This repository also includes the lidar_camera_fusion.cpp file, which enables synchronized processing of LiDAR and Camera data in ROS2.
+It provides the functionality to project the 3D LiDAR point cloud into camera images to create dense depth maps which would enable predicting the depth for each pixel in the associated image.

 ---